Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 |Crystal Lewis | Three roles and responsibilities templates ^[https://drive.google.com/drive/folders/1nhDgOVfESrZLYfvcrTU_I2dnsOtq3TkV]|

-### Research Protocol {#protocol}
+### Research protocol {#protocol}

 The research protocol is a comprehensive project plan document that describes the what, who, when, where, and how of your study.
+Many of the decisions made in your data management plan and while reviewing your planning checklists will be summarized in this document.
 If you are submitting your study to your Institutional Review Board, you will most likely be required to submit this document as part of your application.
 A research protocol assists the board in determining if your methods provide adequate protection for human subjects.
 In addition to serving this required purpose, the research protocol is also an excellent document to share along with your data at the time of data sharing, and an excellent resource for you when writing technical reports or manuscripts.
 This document provides all context needed for you and others to effectively interpret and use your data.
 Make sure to follow your university's specific template if provided, but common items typically included in a protocol are provided in Figure \@ref(fig:fig7-6).

 <div class="figure" style="text-align: center">
 <img src="img/protocol2.PNG" alt="Common research protocol elements" width="100%" />